Weerel/Coursera_Capstone/FinalReport.md

 ![Map of Toronto](/map_cluster_detailed.jpg)

-Data on man can be more transparent.
+Data on map can be more transparent.
 It's just a parameter for the render.

 ## Discussion <a name="discussion"></a>
 As a result we can view all available features rendered on map.
 One can explore the map and choose neighbourhood to rent apartment or to the business.
 One can choose by comparing different features.
 However the easiest way to choose neighbourhood within good clusters.